Best Online Nursing Programs in Michigan (2026)

 Accreditation RequiredInstitutional + Regional

-Earning an online nursing degree in Michigan offers a flexible path to a high-demand career.
+Earning an online nursing degree in Michigan offers a flexible path into nursing careers.
 Michigan offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
-Whether you’re looking for an affordable in-state option or a top-ranked national program, Michigan students have access to a variety of accredited online choices that balance quality and cost.
+Whether you’re looking for an affordable in-state option or a nationally available program, Michigan students have access to a variety of accredited online choices that balance quality and cost.

 Online Nursing Schools in Michigan